Ahmedwagdymohy/Embedded_Linux_Guide/README.md

 # 🐧 🗿 Course Outline:
-The Ultimate Source to be an Embedded software engineer.
+Welcome to The Ultimate Source to be an Embedded software engineer.
+> Written by AhmedWagdy under supervision of HazemKhaled

 ## 🗿KERNEL MODULE
 **Duration:** 1**Month** [[1-Kernel_Module]]